teambit/docs/docs/resources/migration.md

 bit start
 ```

 This starts the local development server.
-See that components can render, add docs and live playground as needed.
+See that components can render, add docs, compositions and live playground examples as needed.

 ## Export Harmony Components

-It's recommended to start with creating a different set of scopes for this flow when you get started, as you can create Harmony scopes with the same names as existing v14 collections.
+It's recommended to start with creating a different set of scopes for this flow when you get started, as you can't create Harmony scopes with the same names as existing v14 collections.

 ### Create scopes